kush1512/Carbon_broker/Readme.md

 Carbon Broker - Environmental Project Platform

 Project Overview
-Sequestra is a conceptual web application designed as a platform for tracking and trading carbon credits from sustainable environmental projects.
+Carbon Broker is a conceptual web application designed as a platform for tracking and trading carbon credits from sustainable environmental projects.
 It provides separate dashboard views for different user roles:

 Admin: A government or regulatory body to oversee projects.
 NGO: An organization to register and manage environmental projects.